Minnie Ward Patterson

 Minnie Ward Patterson (née Minnie Ward) was a poet and author, born in the city of Niles in Michigan.
 Her most famous work is Pebbles from Old Pathways.

 Life

-Minnie Ward was born in 1844 in Niles, Michigan.
+Minnie Ward was born in about 1844 in Niles, Michigan.
 Before she reached adulthood, both her parents died, and she was left to the care of strangers.
 From an early age, she taught music and painting, filling every spare moment with writing.
 She graduated with honours from Hillsdale College at the age of twenty, and afterwards a degree of A.M.